EmilyTheCleric/gopher_grades_bot/README.md

 or

-dataset.csv -> MEGA_ERI_MAKER -> data.eri-> moen-nator.py
+dataset.xlsx -> MEGA_ERI_MAKER -> data.eri-> moen-nator.py

-the txt/csv/eri files are mainly backups/in progress version
+the txt/eri created files are mainly backups/in progress version

-data.eri is all that is needed
+data.eri is all that is needed for the bot to run

 if you see a prof is on rmp but has no ratings edit the clean_profs.py dictionary and edit their name to whats in the temp_data.eri file